Audience

 If offered a gift or benefit, employees must consider whether the gift or benefit is appropriate to accept, including why the offer was made and the public perception of acceptance.
 Employees must not ask for or encourage the giving of a gift or benefit in connection with the performance of their official duties.
 They must not allow the use of a gift or benefit to interfere with the performance of their official duties or incur any costs to the department in relation to the acceptance of gifts or benefits.

-Employees must seek the approval of an appropriately delegated officer, based on the value of the gift or benefit, to retain any gift or benefit.
+Employees must seek the approval of an appropriately delegated officer to retain any gift or benefit.
 Certain gifts or benefits, such as those that are valued over $150 or are of cultural significance, require completion of a declaration form.

 The practice of giving a gift or benefit paid for with public funds should not be common or frequent in occurrence.
 Gifts or benefits must only be given for official purposes, and must adhere to the principles of the department’s Appropriate and ethical use of public resources policy and related Guidelines for the appropriate and ethical use of public resources.